First Steps to Starting a Business

 Step 2: Make a Plan

 The next step is to get your business idea out of your head and onto paper!
-A great tool for making sure you have covered everything is the business model canvas which can be found here.
-By having your business idea on a simple one side of paper it will enable you to get your idea across easily in those first meeting be it with a friend, bank, future customer or potential mentor.
+A great tool for making sure you have covered everything is the Strategyzer Business Model Canvas which can be found here.
+Having your business idea on one side of paper can help you to convey your idea easily in those first business meetings, be it with a friend, bank, future customer or mentor.
+We teach you how to use the Business Model Canvas in our Business Bootcamps - find out more here.

 If you are then looking to gain investment, then it might be best that you write a more formal business plan.
-Take a look at some useful articles on Startup Donut to get you started.
+Take a look at our Business Planning Guide for more help:

 Step 3: Run the numbers